Improved Detection of Face Presentation Attacks Using Image Decomposition

 \section{Our method}

 Recent methods have taken advantage of the domain gap between real and face images to identify spoofs \cite{Jourabloo_2018_ECCV,jia2020singleside}.
 Potential reasons for this gap include color distortion, display artifacts, presenting artifacts and imaging artifacts as discussed by Face De-Spoofing \cite{Jourabloo_2018_ECCV}.
-We show that domain gap can also be caused by the contrast difference between the real and the spoof images.
-Furthermore domain gap is also caused by the presence of a linear gradient on the images which may cause these networks to learn sub-optimal representations.
+We show that domain gap can also be caused by the contrast difference between the real and the spoof images and also by the presence of a linear gradient on the images which may cause these networks to learn sub-optimal representations.
 We discuss these issues in more detail in Section \ref{sec:analysis}.
-Now we discuss our proposed approach, which takes advantage of the domain gap and amplifies it.
+Now we discuss our proposed approach, which amplifies the domain gap.